School Policies

 • Do not leave them alone

-• Seek assistance from another staff member or reliable student to locate the student’s adrenaline autoinjector or the school’s general use autoinjector, and the student’s Individual Anaphylaxis Management Plan, stored in the student profile at the front office Compactus.
+• Seek assistance from another staff member or reliable student to locate the student’s adrenaline autoinjector or the school’s general use autoinjector, and the student’s Individual Anaphylaxis Management Plan, stored at the first aid room

 • If the student’s plan is not immediately available, or they appear to be experiencing a first time reaction, follow steps 2 to 5